zelmasbahi/msid/src/en/about/faq.md

 # Frequently Asked Questions

-## General Questions about MSID Online
+## General Questions about Msid Online

-### What is MSID Online?
+### What is Msid Online?

-**MSID Online** is an educational platform specialized in teaching Quran, Arabic language, and Islamic studies online.
+**Msid Online** is an educational platform specialized in teaching Quran, Arabic language, and Islamic studies online.
 We provide one-on-one sessions with expert native teachers for children and adults of the Arab and Muslim diaspora worldwide.

-### Why choose MSID Online?
+### Why choose Msid Online?

 - ✅ **Expert teachers** - Native speakers and certified
 - ✅ **One-on-one sessions** (1:1) for full attention to each student